 “Sorry to ruin this very nice floor,” I spoke to the receptionist who was behind a desk.

-“Not to worry.”
-The girl was friendly and didn't seem to worry about the floor.
+"Not to worry."
+The girl was friendly and didn't seem to be concerned about the floor.

-Rodney strode through the door with his usual air of control and I was thankful for his arrival.
-He went up to the receptionist's desk and gave her our names along with our appointment time.
+Rodney strode through the door after he had parked the car with his usual air of control and I was thankful for these masculine always take charge ways.
+He went up to the receptionist's desk and gave her our names along with the appointment time.

-“Come on back.
-Your therapist, Gene, is waiting for you.”
+"Come on back.
+Your therapist, Sol, is waiting for you."
 And I, like a goose being fattened for the kill, meekly followed along behind the woman.
-We were walking down a hallway that had a floor highly polished and clean as the waiting room had been.
+We were walking down a hallway with a floor highly polished and clean as the waiting room we just left.
 Everything was cheerful and bright.
 To the right the wide hallway turned into another shorter hall and the girl turned again to her right to enter the therapist's office.
-There were windows half way down evidently so he could watch the children at work in a larger room.
+Windows half way down between the therapist’s office and a gymnasium looking room were there, evidently so he could watch the children at work in that larger room.

-“Hello, I'm Gene, and I will be Rhonda's therapist.”
+"Hello, I'm Sol, and I will be Rhonda's therapist."

 The man was strong and had the appearance of one who could lift any of the children.
 I noticed he had a long scar running all the way up his arm.

-“Sure.
-Yes, that would be fine.”
-Of course, we were curious.
+"Sure.
+Yes, that would be fine."
+Curiosity needed to be satisfied.

 “Aren't you hurting him?”
 I had to say something.

-Gene was leading them now, back down the same hallway toward what looked to be a large dormitory.
-There were rows and rows of baby beds with bars all around them.
+Sol was leading us now back down the same hallway toward what looked to be a spacious dormitory.
+There were rows and rows of baby beds.
+Bars all around each bed didn’t seem necessary to me.
+It was obvious the children were unable to move much.
 As we walked by the beds little hands and fingers reached out to touch us.
 Soulful eyes were pleading for our attention as we walked by.

 “Are you my Mommy?”
 One child asked.